zembutsu/docs.docker.jp/swarm/scheduler/filter.rst

     constraint:node!=/node-[01]/ matches all nodes, except node-0 and node-1.
     constraint:node!=/foo\[bar\]/ matches all nodes, except foo[bar].
 You can see the use of escape characters here. constraint:node==/(?i)node1/ matches node node1 case-insensitive.
-So NoDe1 or NODE1 also match.
+So NoDe1 or NODE1 also match. affinity:image==~redis tries to match for nodes running container with a redis image constraint:region==~us* searches for nodes in the cluster belongs to the us region affinity:container!=~redis* schedule a new redis5 container to a node without a container that satisfies redis*

 * ``constraint:node==node1`` は、ノード ``node1`` に一致。
 * ``constraint:node!=node1`` は、``node1`` をのぞく全てのノードに一致。